 2. Introduction

 This annex describes the procedure for the Type I test defined in paragraph 5.3.1. of this Regulation.
-When the reference fuel to be used is LPG or NG/biomethane, the provisions of Annex 12 shall apply additionally.
+When the reference fuel to be used is LPG, NG/biomethane or H2NG, the provisions of Annex 12 shall apply additionally.

 3. Test conditions